 4. Unlock the Bottle

-Another option on how to open wine without a corkscrew is using a key or serrated knife, press it down into the middle of the cork at an angle.
+Using a key or serrated knife, press it down into the middle of the cork at an angle.
 Try to get it about halfway into the cork.
-Then twist and lift, twist and lift, twist and lift.
+Then twist and lift, twist and lift, twist and left.
 If the cork breaks during your twisting and lifting, you’ll need to plan to go back to the pushing method.

 5. Smack, Slap or Hit It Out